somasis/musl-wiki/functional-differences-from-glibc.md

 Either behavior conforms to POSIX, but only the musl behavior can satisfy the robustness conditions musl aims to provide.
 In particular:

-- Under glibc's approach, libraries not designed with dlclose in mind (which may not be the libraries directly loaded with dlopen, but rather their dependencies) may leave around references to themselves in such a way that removing them from the address space results in a crash (or worse) later on.
+- Under glibc's approach, libraries not designed with `dlclose` in mind (which may not be the libraries directly loaded with `dlopen`, but rather their dependencies) may leave around references to themselves in such a way that removing them from the address space results in a crash (or worse) later on.
   This cannot happen under musl.
 - Managing storage for thread-local objects is much more difficult if dlclose unloads libraries.
-If space is to be reserved in advance (needed to guarantee no late/unrecoverable failures), supporting unloading in dlclose seems to necessitate leaking TLS memory, which largely defeats the purpose of doing the unloading in the first place.
+If space is to be reserved in advance (needed to guarantee no late/unrecoverable failures), supporting unloading in `dlclose` seems to necessitate leaking TLS memory, which largely defeats the purpose of doing the unloading in the first place.

-## Thread-safety of dlerror
+## Thread-safety of `dlerror`

-POSIX 2008+TC1 allows dlerror to be thread-safe (with a thread-local error buffer) or non-thread-safe (with a global buffer).
+POSIX 2008+TC1 allows `dlerror` to be thread-safe (with a thread-local error buffer) or non-thread-safe (with a global buffer).
 Prior versions required it to use a global buffer.

-glibc has provided a thread-local dlerror result for a long time.
-Versions of musl up through 1.1.8 honored an old POSIX requirement and had global dlerror state.
-Starting with 1.1.9, musl's dlerror state is thread-local and now matches the glibc behavior.
+glibc has provided a thread-local `dlerror` result for a long time.
+Versions of musl up through 1.1.8 honored an old POSIX requirement and had global `dlerror` state.
+Starting with 1.1.9, musl's `dlerror` state is thread-local and now matches the glibc behavior.

 ## Symbol versioning